James-Akerman/Web-Design-Challenge/README.md

 # Web-Design-Challenge

+## Published Website
+- to see the published website please go to https://james-akerman.github.io/Web-Design-Challenge/

+## Repository
-The structure of this directory is as follows:
+The structure of this repository is as follows:

 ## Web-Design-Challenge
 ### README.md